Get free weekly resources from us!

 1. Trace the bottom of a glass to make four circles.

-2. Cut these out, then gently crumple them.
+2. Cut the circles out, then gently crumple them.

-3. Open the circles and poke a green pipe cleaner through their centers as if they were beads.
+3. Open the circles and poke a green chenille wire through their centers as if they were beads.

-4. Loop the end of the pipe cleaner as a knot, and push the red paper circles toward this knot to make a poppy flower.
+4. Loop the end of the chenille wire as a knot, and push the red paper circles toward this knot to make a poppy flower.

-As kids work, tell them they’re making poppies as reminders of soldiers who died in wars.
+As kids work, tell them they’re making poppies as reminders of soldiers who died defending America’s freedom.
 Red poppies are a symbol of Memorial Day.
-When the flowers are finished, pray and thank God for the people who died for your country.
-Encourage children to give their flowers to people after class.
+When the flowers are finished, pray and thank God for the people who died for America’s freedom.
+And for Jesus, who died and came back to life to free us from the cost of our sin.
+Encourage children to give their flowers to people after church.

 Say: When you give people your poppies, ask them to tell you who they remember on Memorial Day.